locker 27 academy

 What is the Academy?

-The Academy classes run 7 times a week and are a child centered, coach driven class.
+The Academy classes run 13 times a week Monday - Saturday, and are a child centred, coach driven class.
 Your child will be able to attend unlimited Academy classes where our team of coaches will guide and supervise all sessions.
 The programme evolves with your child.
-During the Coronavirus pandemic, all classes must be booked via the Fitsense App in order to allow for social distancing.
+All sessions are required to be booked on the FitSense App.

 How do they join?